inflaton/Evaluation-of-Orca-2-for-RAG/README.md

 ## Talk to Your Own PDF Files

-- The sample PDF files are downloaded from [PCI DSS official website](https://www.pcisecuritystandards.org/document_library/?category=pcidss) and the corresponding embeddings are stored in folder `data/faiss_1024_512` with FAISS format, which allows you to run locally without any additional effort.
+- The sample PDF files are downloaded from [PCI DSS official website](https://www.pcisecuritystandards.org/document_library/?category=pcidss) and the corresponding embeddings are stored in folders `data/chromadb_1024_512` and `data/faiss_1024_512` with Chroma & FAISS formats respectively, which allows you to run locally without any additional effort.

 - You can also put your own PDF files into any folder specified in `SOURCE_PDFS_PATH` and run the command below to generate embeddings which will be stored in folder `FAISS_INDEX_PATH` or `CHROMADB_INDEX_PATH`.
 If both `*_INDEX_PATH` env vars are set, `FAISS_INDEX_PATH` takes precedence.
 Make sure the folder specified by `*_INDEX_PATH` doesn't exist; other wise the command will simply try to load index from the folder and do a simple similarity search, as a way to verify if embeddings are generated and stored properly.
 Please note the HuggingFace Embedding model specified by `HF_EMBEDDINGS_MODEL_NAME` will be used to generate the embeddings.